thewtex/thesis/tcd/tcd.rst

 velocity (PSV), peak diastolic velocity (PDV), and the time-average-peak (TAP) are shown.
 There is a large amount of variation across subjects.
 Some this variation can be attributed to natural variations due to demographics.
-Velocities in females is relatively higher than males, and velocity on the left side is slightly higher than the right side [Farhoudi2010]_.
+Velocities in females are relatively higher than males, and velocity on the left side is slightly higher than the right side [Farhoudi2010]_.
 Variation may also be due to atherosclerotic effects on hemodynamics.
 Changes in the TCD measured MCA PSV were correlated with MCA stenosis in a study that validated its findings